microsoft/code-with-engineering-playbook/automated-testing/performance-testing/readme.md

   * Depending on the scenario, modification of application or configuration are done and tests are executed again.
 For instance in case of a load test if the earlier execution shows that the performance targets for response time are not met and this is corelated with a component (say database) responding slowly, then optimizations to that component are made, and the tests are executed again

 ## Sample performance testing scenario
-To understand performance testing better, let us consider a sample scenario where we want to asses whether a web application can handle the expected production peak load in the coming months.
+To understand performance testing better, let us consider a sample scenario where we needed to asses whether a web application could handle the expected production peak load in the coming months.
-The logical component view of the production application is as follows :
+The logical component view of the production application was as follows :
 ![Production component view](./images/production-view.png)

-It is simple micro services based web application.
-Some of the internal services consume external third party services for their functionality.
+It was a simple micro services based web application.
+Some of the internal services consumed external third party services for their functionality.

-A Load test is planned for this application.
+A Load test was planned for this application.

 As a part of the performance testing activities:
 * Success critieria for the test was defined